-The following business case outlines the cost to design, implement and manage a cyber security program based on the NIST Cybersecurity Framework The business case is based on a program designed and implemented by the University of Massachusetts and six surrounding universities.
+The following business case outlines the cost to design, implement and manage a cybersecurity program based on the NIST Cybersecurity Framework using the UMASS Controls Factory model.
+The business case is based on a programs designed and implemented by the University of Massachusetts for its five campuses and six surrounding partner universities.